CyVerse-learning-materials/foss-2019/software_essentials/commandline.rst

 **Using wildcards for accessing multiple files at once**

-Wildcards

 **\* is a wildcard, which matches zero or more characters**.
 Let’s consider the data-shell/molecules directory: \*.pdb matches ethane.pdb, propane.pdb, and every file that ends with ‘.pdb’.
 On the other hand, p\*.pdb only matches pentane.pdb and propane.pdb, because the ‘p’ at the front only matches filenames that begin with the letter ‘p’.

 **? is also a wildcard, but it matches exactly one character**.
 So ?ethane.pdb would match methane.pdb whereas \*ethane.pdb matches both ethane.pdb, and methane.pdb.

 Wildcards can be used in combination with each other e.g. ???ane.pdb matches three characters followed by ane.pdb, giving cubane.pdb ethane.pdb octane.pdb.

-When the shell sees a wildcard, it expands the wildcard to create a list of matching filenames before running the command that was asked for.
-As an exception, if a wildcard expression does not match any file, Bash will pass the expression as an argument to the command as it is.
-For example typing ls \*.pdf in the molecules directory (which contains only files with names ending with .pdb) results in an error message that there is no file called \*.pdf.
-However, generally commands like wc and ls see the lists of file names matching these expressions, but not the wildcards themselves.
-It is the shell, not the other programs, that deals with expanding wildcards, and this is another example of orthogonal design.

 **Other Useful Tools and Commands**
 -----------------------------------